GravelX/adventOfCode2021/README.md

-# My solutions of a few problems of the Advent of Code challenge 2021
+# My solutions to a few problems of the Advent of Code challenge 2021